Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Weak invariance of NLS

+Let us then turn to proving Theorem~\ref{thm:nls main result}.
+We begin by considering the nonlinear Schrödinger equation

 on $\Lambda_L \times \R$.
-Invariance of the periodic $\phi^4_2$ measure under this equation was shown already by Bourgain \cite{bourgain_invariant_1996} -- see also the more pedagogic review \cite{oh_pedestrian_2018} -- but our preceding extension argument is broken for two reasons.
+Invariance of the periodic complex $\phi^4_2$ measure under this equation was shown already by Bourgain \cite{bourgain_invariant_1996}; see also \cite{oh_pedestrian_2018} that expands the result in a pedagogic way.
+The notions of solution and invariance are both weaker than in the wave case, as explained in the latter reference.